san5kriti/virtuallibrary/README.md

 ### **Thank you for checking out Virtual Library!**

 ### **Note**:
 For buttons, I used inline styling with **rounded corners**, **hover effects**, and **iconography** to make them interactive.
-You can replace the placeholders in the links and images with actual content.
-I've added the **buttons** with quick links at the bottom of the README to increase user engagement.

-Let me know if you'd like more changes or want to add other cool effects!
+I've also made my own gifs and the background animation, feel free to reuse them but don't forget to credit!
+Happy coding 💗